The History of the New Zealand Orchid Society

 On 22 April 1948, 18 of those orchid enthusiasts met under the chairmanship of Mr. J A McPherson.
 He spoke about the desire to form a society.
 Geoff Laird proposed a motion that “a New Zealand Orchid Society be formed with headquarters in Auckland”.

-The first official meeting of the New Zealand Orchid Society was held on 12 May 1948, at the offices of the New Zealand Drug Company.
+The first official meeting of the New Zealand Orchid Society (NZOS) was held on 12 May 1948, at the offices of the New Zealand Drug Company.
 (Note: this will be the day of our 75th Dinner!)

-At that meeting the following officers were elected:
+At that meeting, the following officers were elected:

 Patron: Sir Frank Mappin.